With 2019 coming to a close, it will soon be time to start preparing to file your 2019 tax return — the one that’s due by April 2020.

 Health savings accounts are another type of tax-advantaged account for which the contribution limits generally increase as the years roll along.

 HSAs are not strictly for retirement savings, although you can effectively use them as retirement accounts, as we explain in “3 Reasons to Get a Health Savings Account.”

 The 2019 contribution limits for people who are eligible for an HSA and have the following types of high-deductible health insurance policies are:

 - Self-only coverage: $3,500 (up from $3,450 for 2018)

 HSA limits also will rise again for tax year 2020.

-Standard deductions are somewhat higher this year on account of inflation.
+Standard deductions are somewhat higher for tax year 2019 on account of inflation.
 The IRS reports that they are:

 - Married filing jointly: $24,400 (up $400 from last year)

 The standard deduction reduces the amount of your income that’s subject to federal taxes.
 So, if a married couple filing a joint tax return are eligible for and choose to take the standard deduction on their 2019 return, they would not be taxed on the first $24,400 of their taxable income from 2019.